BDC Hamburger Icon

 They help prevent headaches at tax time.

 Tax season is also a good reason to hire an accountant.
 Filing taxes for a business is very different from filing taxes for yourself.
-If you are uncomfortable filing your business taxes on your own, or if you have a complicated tax situation, hire an accountant to file for you or to offer advice.
+If you are uncomfortable filing your business taxes on your own, or if you have a complicated tax situation, hire an accountant.

-Accountants help keep you compliant with the IRS by filing legal documents for your business according to up-to-date tax laws, preparing annual account statements, and managing payroll so your employees’ tax codes and payments are entered properly.
-Doing so can help you avoid costly tax audits
+Accountants help keep you compliant with the IRS by filing legal documents for your business according to up-to-date tax laws.
+They also prepare annual account statements and manage payroll so your employees’ tax codes and payments are entered properly.
+Doing so can help you avoid costly tax audits.

 They can aid you in making business decisions.

-If you want to create a business plan, a qualified accountant can help you map out your finances so you can reach your goals, as well as aid you in making better financial projections and planning a budget.
+If you want to create a business plan, a qualified accountant can help you map out your finances so you can reach your goals.
+Also, they can aid you in making better financial projections and planning a budget.

 In addition, accountants can help you make informed business decisions, like choosing whether your business should merge, sell, close or buy another business.
-Accountants are financial planners able to make you aware of the possible tax implications of every financial decision and help you examine other companies’ financial records so that you can verify their assets.
+Accountants are financial planners able to make you aware of the possible tax implications of every financial decision; they also help you examine other companies’ financial records so that you can verify their assets.

 How much does it cost to hire an accountant?